 But don’t forget that you still have to nurture these leads as well.
 Lead nurturing doesn’t mean following up on them over and over again — that’s smothering.

 Nurturing is the ability to show that sales lead that you’re worth talking to.
-You need to show them that you’re going to create value in your conversation more than just a few key words in an email that made their ears perk up.[click_to_tweet tweet=”Don’t forget that you still have to nurture these leads as well.
-Nurturing doesn’t mean following up on them over and over again — that’s smothering.” quote=”Don’t forget that you still have to nurture these leads as well.
-Nurturing doesn’t mean following up on them over and over again — that’s smothering.”]
+You need to show them that you’re going to create value in your conversation more than just a few key words in an email that made their ears perk up.Don't forget that you still have to nurture these leads as well.
+Nurturing doesn't mean following up on them over and over again — that's smothering.
+Click To Tweet

 Now you have the opportunity to show real expertise and relevance and prove to this lead why you deserve their time.
 Remember, time is the one thing that you can’t make more of, so it’s more valuable than whatever free advice you’re offering.
 If I’m your lead, I’m expecting you to show me that you’re worth it.

 How do I show expertise and relevance?